 A Medicare Advantage Plan is when a private company manages your Original Medicare in exchange for lower shares of cost and increased coverage.
 By law, at minimum, these plans have to offer: at least what Original Medicare covers, an extensive network of physicians, and a quality of care on par with Original Medicare.

 Let’s first talk about the advantages of this option.
 They will have either a low or $0 premium, lower shares of cost for most all of your Original Medicare benefits.
 Many Medicare Advantage plans offer primary care and specialist visits as well as diagnostic tests at no cost.
 A maximum out-of-pocket limit for all medical services received within a given year is automatically included.
 A maximum out-of-pocket limit is great for those concerned about catastrophic costs that could potentially arise from what life unexpectedly deals you.
 Lastly, they will often cover a variety of additional services that Original Medicare doesn’t cover.
 These can include: glasses and eye exams, hearing aids, over-the-counter medications, gym benefits, and more.
 These additional benefits vary by plan.

 As we alluded to earlier, these plans do have network restrictions.
 This means that the doctors you wish to see must accept the plan you choose.
 Please take note that just because they accept Medicare does not mean that they will necessarily accept any Medicare Advantage plan.
 Since these plans are “The All-Inclusive Package”, your doctors will all have to be participating providers for the same plan in order for you to see them in-network.
 This generally won’t be an issue, but it’s important to do your homework before choosing an enrollment option.
 Networks are developed within and across counties.
 So, your doctors will often have a few Medicare Advantage plans that they accept.

-For questions, a review of your situation, support in enrolling into Medicare or any other Medicare related service, please contact us at the option that best suits you.
+For questions, a review of your situation, support in enrolling into Medicare or any other Medicare related service, please contact us today.